 In the Classroom

 In each session, students listen to a StoryCorps audio clip or view a StoryCorps Animated Short selected to match the theme of the lesson and its relevance to the life experiences of students.
-Guided by their teachers, students then participate in discussions to analyze and reflect on the segments, making connections between the stories and their own lives.
-These lessons also prepare students on how to conduct interviews with peers, and then introduce exercises that lead students to record four personal stories over the course curriculum.
+Guided by their teachers, students then participate in discussions where they analyze and reflect on the segments, making connections between the stories and their own lives.
+These lessons also prepare students to conduct interviews with peers, and then introduce exercises that lead students to record four personal stories during the course curriculum.